apmlabs/ace-box/docs/custom-use-case.md

 ## Curated roles

-The following curated roles can be added to your external use case.
+The following curated roles can be added to your custom use case.
 See [template repository](https://github.com/dynatrace-ace/ace-box-ext-template) for examples.

 |Role|Description|
 |---|---|